-Take the US market, for example, basically, we need a pipeline of costs that includes product unit cost, shipping cost (from supplier to the US), fulfillment costs.
+Take the US market, for example, basically, we need a pipeline of costs that includes product unit cost, shipping cost (from supplier to the US), and fulfillment costs.
 Simply we can say this is the landed cost + fulfillment cost.
 Then, it’s the crowdfunding platform fees and the payment process fees, which is a flat rate from the platform you choose to run the campaign.

 In a crowdfunding campaign, basically, it would have an exclusive discount compared with the MSRP (US$) that might be priced when the product’s real model is done and ready to release.
-So pricing a reasonable MSRP is critical for any sellers to show attractive discounts in the campaign.
-For more details regarding eCommerce variable cost, please check out this article
+So pricing at a reasonable MSRP is critical for any sellers to show attractive discounts in the campaign.
+For more details regarding eCommerce variable costs, please check out this article

 2. Funding Goal & Cash Inflow

 The funding goal is pretty important because it is directly related to the MOQ and profit.
-Generally, sellers start with flat cost and variable cost in a campaign.
+Generally, sellers start with flat costs and variable costs in a campaign.
 The variable cost can be marketing materials, PR, partner serving fees, etc. Basically, if you aim to monetize the investment in the early stage of product prototype and sourcing, there must be a minimum funding goal to achieve, otherwise, you would lose money.
 So setting a goal makes sense based on the platform insight and in-house cost calculation.